samhaaf/haaf-rearc-quest/README.md

 make apply
 ```

+If you get an error here regarding an IAM role, it's because the creds on your server are using a token, which can't be used to update IAM.
+Just change your acces keys in ~/.aws/credentials.

-and to tear it down:
+To tear it all down:

 ```
 make clean